 “The program was so inspiring it has given me an appreciation for drones and the work that goes into mapping” – Samantha

-These were the words of Yat Sen Secondary school’s student Samantha, one of the many participants in the Fly Like A Girl program organised by the South Pacific Flying Labs and the University of the South Pacific.
+These were the words of Yat Sen Secondary school’s student Samantha, one of the many participants in the Fly Like A Girl program organized by the South Pacific Flying Labs and the University of the South Pacific.
 The one-day program was launched on the February 23, 2019 and was attended by 5 secondary schools students in the Central Division namely Sacred Heart College, Ratu Sukuna Memorial, Saint Joseph Secondary and DAV College.

 There is no shortage of successful females in the field of GIS and UAV management thus the team started the day by reminding them of some of these prominent women in Fiji and the South Pacific as a means of introducing them to STEM related fields.
 These women ranged from Sophia Soli in Papua New Guinea who is spearheading the PNG Flying Labs operations to the University of the South Pacific’s Geography and Land Management double gold medalist and current Geospatial Officer at Ministry of Lands and Mineral Resources, Vosawale Nabulikula.